bennylope/bennylope.github.com/_posts/2015-04-08-reqs-and-specs.md

     guess how much money they spent cleaning it up.
 ---

-It starts innocently enough.
-A few mockups, some user flows, a form that everyone loves, an application born of high quality design.
-A beautiful application that looks exactly like it was supposed to and providing little of the intended value.
+It starts innocently enough: a few mockups, some user flows, a form that everyone loves, an application born of high quality design - a beautiful application that looks exactly like it was supposed to that provides little of the intended value.

 ### Specifications: no substitute for requirements

-Confusing requirements and specifications is a common mistake in early stage projects.
-Having spent weeks, months or possibly even years thinking about the end product it's not surprising that clients have a preconceived notion of exactly what their application is going to look like, how exactly each part should work.
+Having spent weeks, months, or possibly even years thinking about the end product, it's not surprising that clients have a preconceived notion of exactly what their application is going to look like and exactly how each part is going to work.

-When we put together a project plan and you start developing, there are two ways to do it: there are specs and requirements.
-Requirements are the 'what's necessary' question.
-What do you need to do?
-Specifications are the 'how.'
-How are you going to do that?
+When you put together a project plan and start developing, there are two typical ways to do it: there are specifications and there are requirements.
+Confusing the two is a common mistake in early stage projects, which is why it is easy to end up with a beautiful application with little value.

 {% include image.html src="/images/horse-and-cart.jpg" alt="Horse and cart, Johann Adam Klein" caption="The project team decides to put the horse first." %}

 So just what are the differences between specifications and requirements?
+Requirements are the ‘what's necessary' question.
+What do you need to do?
+Specifications are the ‘how.'
+How are you going to do that?

 ### The destination is not the route